balashev/spectro/docs/introduction.rst

 This documentation
 ------------------

-The main part of this documentaion describes the ``sviewer`` - :ref:`gui` for the absorption line analysis, that is located in the ``sviewer``, including some tutorials for the basic introductions in absorption line analysis with ``sviewer``.
+The main part of this documentaion describes the ``sviewer`` - :ref:`gui` for the absorption line analysis, which is located in **spectro/sviewer** folder, including some tutorials for the basic introductions in absorption line analysis with ``sviewer``.